multiscale/muscle3/docs/source/releasing.rst

 - Check the other languages too

 If the Python API docs are missing, then it's likely to be a dependency problem.
-Sphinx needs dependencies installed, and that's now done via tox so that the dependencies come from ``setup.py`` and local builds should match what RTD does, but it's still not the same process, so it's best to check.
+Sphinx needs dependencies installed, and that's now done via tox locally as well as on ReadTheDocs, so that local builds should match what RTD does, but it's still not exactly the same process, so it's best to check.

 Check metadata
 --------------